dasta400/asmdc/README.md

 As all Arduinos include serial ports (TX / RX pins) and I have a spare serial port on the dastaZ80 (SIO/2 Channel B), it should be relatively easy to make them to talk to each other.

 ---

+## Branches

+Initially I had the ASMDC as controller for FDD, RTC and SD card, but I was adding code I stumbled with Arduino errors because apparently I was using more memory than the available.
+Hence, I decided to separate the code in branches:

+* _onlyFDD_: Floppy Disk Drive (FDD) controller code.
+* _onlyRTC_: Real-Time Clock (RTC) controller code.
+* _onlySD_: SD card controller code + disk image tools.
+* _main_: left as historical, but code may be obsolete and/or not working.

+---